 UPTC members will individually vote to recommend or not recommend tenure.
-The UPTC will report the number of votes for and against each candidate's application for tenure along with a written explanation providing rationale or context for each recommendation not to grant tenure.
-This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the Vice President for Academic Affairs according to calendar deadlines established by the Office of the Vice President for Academic Affairs.
+The UPTC will report the number of votes for and against each candidate's application for tenure along with any rationale, explanation, or context for the vote that the committee wishes to provide.
+This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the vice president for academic affairs according to calendar deadlines established by the Office of the Vice President for Academic Affairs.